eleev/extensions-kit/README.md

 # ✍️ About

-🎉 Collection of Swift extensions for various use cases.
+🎉 Collection of Swift extensions(+ custom types) for various use cases.
 The kit contains **`74`** different extensions.
 Feel free to contribute something new and amazing.

 # 🏗 Installation
 ## CocoaPods